gpaumier/gp2/src/pages/home.rst

 I am able to quickly learn new concepts and become fluent in new disciplines, which makes me a great interface between people working on interdisciplinary projects.

-* pattern recognition
+pattern recognition

-* That is how I connect the dots
-* interdisciplinarity, working across fields with people from different backgrounds
-* I am an interface between people and fields and ideas
-* I like to connect ideas across fields and bridge people across teams
-* integrate perspectives and knowledge across disciplines
-* bridging ideas and connecting people
-* is what motivates me the most, as it gives me the opportunity to constantly learn, challenge my world view, and build relationships with people from different backgrounds,
+is what motivates me the most, as it gives me the opportunity to constantly learn, challenge my world view, and build relationships with people from different backgrounds,

-* building community by bringing differences together and finding common ground.
+building community by bringing differences together and finding common ground.
 It takes more work, but it's more sustainable and rewarding in the long term than excluding others based on arbitrary characteristics to reinforce the sense of in-group.

+My favorite problems are those without an obvious solution, because I get to learn new things

 Seeing different perspectives